 So, the next time you're struggling with writer’s block, consider which of the different types of editing for books could improve your content.
 The right editor could take your writing to the next level.
 (Learn how to find a great book editor).

-For more information, also discover the best books about how to write for new authors.
+For more information, also discover the best books on writing for new authors!